 Another key point raised by Watts is that for those participants who sustained relief from depression longer than others, they also made positive changes to their life.
 So in a way, the psychedelic experience, in increasing more flexibility and perspective shifts, helped to catalyse the process of other changes that entailed mental health benefits, such as changing jobs, for example.
 But not all participants experienced such major life shifts; many – and many people who undergo psychedelic therapy in general – will return to their habitual lifestyle that may have been contributing to their depression in the first place.
 This may include a stressful or unfulfilling career or unhealthy habits, such as excessive drinking, social isolation, toxic relationships, poor sleeping habits, poor nutrition, and so on.
 Indeed, psychedelic therapy is not a magic bullet.

 But it would also be unfair to say that it is all up to the individual to improve on themselves following their psychedelic experience and that those who do not recover from depression, say, have only themselves to blame – they simply did not integrate well enough.
-This attitude can come across as judgemental and over-assign responsibility to the individual, while ignoring the very real social roots of mental illness.
-This includes the prevalent difficulty in pursuing meaningful work and work-life balance, the normalcy of precarious and toxic work, economic deprivation, the feeling of isolation living in a congested city, and all kinds of discrimination that impact mental health, such as sexism and racism.
+This attitude can come across as judgemental and over-assign responsibility to the individual, all while ignoring the very real social roots of mental illness.
+This includes the prevalent difficulty in pursuing meaningful work and work-life balance, the normalcy of precarious and toxic work, economic deprivation, inequality, the feeling of isolation living in a congested city, and all kinds of discrimination that impact mental health, such as sexism and racism.
 It’s no wonder, then, that so many people become anxious and depressed again after psychedelic therapy.
 When people return to the same sociopolitical conditions that carry a risk of depression and anxiety, we should be unsurprised if mental health issues return.
 I’m reminded here of a passage from Aldous Huxley’s Brave New World:

 The real hopeless victims of mental illness are to be found among those who appear to be most normal.
 “Many of them are normal because they are so well adjusted to our mode of existence, because their human voice has been silenced so early in their lives, that they do not even struggle or suffer or develop symptoms as the neurotic does.”
 They are normal not in what may be called the absolute sense of the word; they are normal only in relation to a profoundly abnormal society.
 Their perfect adjustment to that abnormal society is a measure of their mental sickness.
 These millions of abnormally normal people, living without fuss in a society to which, if they were fully human beings, they ought not to be adjusted.